testrepo4747/identification/README.md

-# ProVul: A Project-Centric Benchmark for Vulnerability Detection in Open-Source Software (submitted to KDD'26 D&B)
+# ProVul: A Project-Centric Benchmark for Vulnerability Detection in Open-Source Software (submitted to NeurIPS'26 E&D)

 This repository contains code for training and testing various language models to identify security issues in commit messages from open-source software (OSS) repositories.
 The models included are LLAMA, QWEN, BERT, CodeBERT, GAN-BERT, and others such as LSTM, RNN, PatchRNN, SPI-CM, and E-SPI.